ahmetyazar/Coursera_ML_Andrew_NG/README.rst

-This is the repo of python codes for the assignments of Andrew Ngs Machine Learning course in Coursera.
+This is the repo of python codes for the assignments of Stanford  Machine Learning course in Coursera.